 Yes, it's possible that the uterine lining could grow back, although it's unlikely.
 If this does occur, further surgery may be needed.

 Patients can return home within a few hours after the procedure.
 Most people can expect to experience cramping for a day or two.
 Patients may bleed for up to a couple of weeks after the procedure, with the flow becoming lighter and lighter until it stops.
 Some women experience mild nausea after the procedure.
 Most patients should expect frequent urination for the 1-2 days following endometrial ablation.
-The doctors at Brown, Pearson, and Guepet Gynecology will explain any other restrictions and guidelines.
+The doctors at Brown, Pearson, & Guepet Gynecology and Urogynecology will explain any other restrictions and guidelines.
 Most people have fairly quick recoveries and are able to return to their normal routines in a few days.